ericmasiello/front-end-learning-guild/react-components-done-well/slides.md

 Note:

 - The component is self closing and we didn't explicitly pass children
+- By spreading the rest of props onto an element, you can accommodate things like props you didn't originally think of (eg. 'data-automation-hook')
 - We can pass another tag, like <a> to make this button render as a link
 - We can provide any other kind of class name we want for more styles
-- by spreading the rest of props onto an element, you can accommodate things like props you didn't originally think of (eg. 'data-automation-hook')
+- This pattern can lend itself to multiple components (like in Stencil)

 --